bo0tzz/CustomStartDeck/README.md

 See https://mods.pegl.in/ for links to the Discord and more.

 ## Configuration
 The mod is configured via the `BepInEx/config/me.bo0tzz.peglin.CustomStartDeck.cfg` file.
-You can view an example of the file [here](https://github.com/bo0tzz/CustomStartDeck/blob/master/me.bo0tzz.peglin.CustomStartDeck.cfg).
 For relics, pick the all-caps values from the relics list below and add them, comma separated, to the `Relics` option in the config file.
 For orbs, pick the names from the orbs list below and add them to the `Orbs` option.